pathways2learn/DevOpsGitHub/GitHub/01-VM/README.md

    ![image](https://user-images.githubusercontent.com/94544313/153846629-8e376f5b-9285-4bac-a4f5-359cc6ace8f4.png)

- ### Part 3: Configure the Application inside the Runner
+ ### Part 3: Configure the Self-Hosted Runner Application inside the VM

  1) Login to the VM
  2) Follow the steps from Part2 step2.
 The steps would run the application in an interactive mode</br>
+               Download , extract the installer </br>
+               Create the runner and start the configuration experience </br>
  3) Alternatively , in this demo we would running it as a service </br>
    `sudo ./svc.sh install` </br>
    `sudo ./svc.sh start` </br>